paulieDOTjs/detsy/README.md

 # Contributing

-Amira Chikhaoui
+Amira Chikhaoui,
-Det Sorthepharack
+Det Sorthepharack,
-Mary Jacobs
+Mary Jacobs,
-Paul Hendrickson
+Paul Hendrickson, and
 Samantha Sengsouvanh

 Credit to Jake O’Toole for the format of this readme.